radarlabs/capacitor-radar/README.md

 - `ERROR_SERVER`: an internal server error occurred
 - `ERROR_UNKNOWN`: an unknown error occurred

-### Background tracking
+### Background tracking (iOS and Android only)

-Once you have initialized the SDK, you have identified the user, and the user has granted permissions, you can start tracking the user's location in the background.
+On iOS and Android, once you have initialized the SDK, you have identified the user, and the user has granted permissions, you can start tracking the user's location in the background.

 To start tracking the user's location in the background, call: